- Analyze the sources of income inequality and its effect on a market economy

 These changes in family structure, including the growth of single-parent families who tend to be at the lower end of the income distribution, and the growth of two-career high-earner couples near the top end of the income distribution, account for roughly half of the rise in income inequality across households in recent decades.

-Causes of Growing Inequality: A Shift in the Distribution of Wages
+Shift in the Distribution of Wages

 Another factor behind the rise in U.S. income inequality is that earnings have become less equal since the late 1970s.
 In particular, the earnings of high-skilled labor relative to low-skilled labor have increased.
 It used to be that a man could find a well paid job—one that would put his family in the middle class—with only a high school diploma.
 Those jobs are increasingly hard to find.
 By contrast, more and more jobs require at least some post-secondary education, if not a 4-year degree.